jaz5hq/redoxide-site/docs/site-notes.md

 3. If you have set custom domain, something to take note:
 - remember to check your baseUrl in docusaurus.config.js.
 It should be "/".
 - create a **plain text file** called "CNAME" (yes, no extension) in the **static** folder with your domain in it.
+4. After deploying to GitHub Pages, please ensure it points to branch "gh-pages" in the settings.

 Enter following command in Command Prompt or PowerShell.